NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/Day2.md

 #### My Solution
 ```
-true  //compare the value
+true  // compare the value
-false //compare the value and data type
+false // compare the value and data type
 ```

 -------------------------------------------------------------------